Hope Makes You Sick

 It’s the same context in Jeremiah 32.
-Jeremiah makes an enormous life decision at great personal cost based on a promise God will fulfill to a future generation after Jeremiah is dead.
+In the prior chapter, God famously promises a new covenant written on the hearts of his people that will restore their fortunes via the coming Messiah (Jeremiah 31:31-34).
+The prophet then makes an enormous life decision at great personal cost based on a promise God will fulfill to future generations long after Jeremiah is dead.

 This begs the question for us: Are we making decisions of hope based on the long-view of things or are we making decisions based on what makes life easier for us this month?
 Hope tells us to buy-in and invest for the future.
 We invest for the same reason Jeremiah did: We trust God and stand on his promises.
 This takes a head of flint and a heart of flesh.
 Never, ever let go of the promises of God.
 Keep hope alive!
 Never stop investing!

 After the real estate deal is done, Jeremiah is probably thinking, “what have I just done”?